techy-robot/wakapi-anyide/README.md

 > Teenager?
 Check out [High Seas](https://highseas.hackclub.com/)!

 > [!IMPORTANT]
-> wakapi-anyide has only been tested on Linux and Windows.
+> wakapi-anyide has only been tested on Linux and Windows, and is still in development.
 > Please report any tracking bugs!

-> [!IMPORTANT]
-> wakapi-anyide is still in development.
-Some things probably won't work.

 ## Alternatives